davidewatson/cluster-api-webhooks-maas/docs/design.md

 # MAAS

-Metal As A Service (MAAS) allows pbysical and virtual machines to be managed using an API.
+Metal As A Service (MAAS) allows physical and virtual machines to be managed using an API.

 MAAS supports a number of management controllers, for example, IPMI, HMC,